How will the Mauritius economy benefit your investments?

 3. Sovereign credit rating is ‘Baaa1 Stable’ from the rating agency, Moody Investor Services

-4. The island was ranked 25th out of 190 countries by the World Bank’s Ease of Doing Business Report 2018.
-Up 24 places from last year.
+4. The island is ranked 13th out of 190 countries by the World Bank’s Ease of Doing Business Report 2020.
+Once more Mauritius asserts it's position as the leader in Africa

 Mauritius has a place in the global economy as a well-developed financial hub.
 The island is the ‘investment gateway’ to Africa.